yannvanhalewyn/yannvanhalewyn/README.md

 I'm currently available 20 hours p/w.
 I am quickly oriented in new projects and deliver fast.

-My rate is € 90 / hour excl VAT.
+My base rate is € 80 / hour excl VAT.
 Video consultation free of charge.
-Open to negoatiate.
+Open to negotiate a more suitable price for long running projects.

-For defined projects I like working with a fixed price according to an analysis of requirements.
+For scoped projects I like working with a fixed price according to an analysis of requirements.
-I would love to invest my skills to make a contribution to human wellbeing.
+I would love to invest my skills to make a contribution to human well-being.
 For a non profit or a social cause, let's discuss a rate that works for us.

 You can reach me at: